What Is Rapid Application Development And It’s Four Phases?

 The final phase of the RAD involves transitioning the final software product from development to a finished product launch, making it available for use by end users.

-In this phase, any necessary documentation and training materials are prepared, and the software is tested to ensure it is ready for use.
 Once all testing is complete, and the software is deemed ready, the client receives the software.

 Pros and Cons of Rapid Application Development